SteveDunn/Vogen/docs/site/Writerside/topics/discussions/Home.md

 With Value Objects representing `SupplierId`, `CustomerId`, and `Quantity`, the compiler **can** tell us if we mess up the order.
-These types make the domain code more understandable (more domain language and less C# types), and validation is as close to the data as possible; in this example, it likely means that all of these types cannot be zero or negative.
+These types make the domain code more understandable (more domain language and less C# types), and validation is as close to the data as possible; in this example, it likely means that all these types cannot be zero or negative.